Inari Medical, Inc. (NASDAQ:NARI) Shares Sold by Strs Ohio

-Strs Ohio decreased its stake in Inari Medical, Inc. (NASDAQ:NARI – Get Rating) by 77.5% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 2,500 shares of the company’s stock after selling 8,600 shares during the period.
-Strs Ohio’s holdings in Inari Medical were worth $228,000 as of its most recent SEC filing.
+Strs Ohio reduced its holdings in shares of Inari Medical, Inc. (NASDAQ:NARI – Get Rating) by 77.5% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,500 shares of the company’s stock after selling 8,600 shares during the quarter.
+Strs Ohio’s holdings in Inari Medical were worth $228,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Lindbrook Capital LLC acquired a new stake in shares of Inari Medical in the fourth quarter valued at about $41,000.
-Carroll Financial Associates Inc. acquired a new stake in shares of Inari Medical in the fourth quarter valued at about $102,000.
-Nisa Investment Advisors LLC lifted its stake in shares of Inari Medical by 428.6% in the third quarter.
-Nisa Investment Advisors LLC now owns 1,850 shares of the company’s stock valued at $150,000 after purchasing an additional 1,500 shares during the period.
-US Bancorp DE lifted its stake in shares of Inari Medical by 10.7% in the third quarter.
-US Bancorp DE now owns 1,876 shares of the company’s stock valued at $152,000 after purchasing an additional 182 shares during the period.
-Finally, FourThought Financial LLC increased its holdings in Inari Medical by 129.3% during the 3rd quarter.
-FourThought Financial LLC now owns 2,169 shares of the company’s stock valued at $175,000 after acquiring an additional 1,223 shares in the last quarter.
-Hedge funds and other institutional investors own 73.80% of the company’s stock.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in NARI.
+Wellington Management Group LLP grew its stake in Inari Medical by 118.8% during the third quarter.
+Wellington Management Group LLP now owns 2,039,273 shares of the company’s stock worth $165,385,000 after buying an additional 1,107,155 shares during the period.
+BlackRock Inc. grew its stake in Inari Medical by 23.6% during the third quarter.
+BlackRock Inc. now owns 2,225,664 shares of the company’s stock worth $180,500,000 after buying an additional 424,329 shares during the period.
+Sectoral Asset Management Inc purchased a new stake in Inari Medical during the third quarter worth approximately $23,491,000.
+Jennison Associates LLC purchased a new stake in Inari Medical during the third quarter worth approximately $22,329,000.
+Finally, Carmignac Gestion purchased a new position in shares of Inari Medical in the third quarter valued at $22,041,000.
+Institutional investors own 73.80% of the company’s stock.

-A number of equities research analysts have recently commented on NARI shares.
-Canaccord Genuity Group lowered their price target on shares of Inari Medical from $102.00 to $96.00 in a report on Monday, March 14th.
-Morgan Stanley decreased their price objective on shares of Inari Medical from $119.00 to $108.00 and set an “overweight” rating for the company in a research note on Thursday, February 24th.
+Several research analysts have recently weighed in on the stock.
+Morgan Stanley decreased their target price on shares of Inari Medical from $119.00 to $108.00 and set an “overweight” rating for the company in a research note on Thursday, February 24th.
+Canaccord Genuity Group decreased their target price on shares of Inari Medical from $102.00 to $96.00 in a research note on Monday, March 14th.
 Bank of America assumed coverage on shares of Inari Medical in a research note on Wednesday, March 23rd.
 They issued a “buy” rating for the company.
-Canaccord Genuity Group decreased their target price on shares of Inari Medical from $102.00 to $96.00 and set a “buy” rating for the company in a research note on Monday, March 14th.
-Finally, Zacks Investment Research downgraded shares of Inari Medical from a “hold” rating to a “strong sell” rating and set a $76.00 target price for the company. in a research note on Tuesday, January 11th.
-One analyst has rated the stock with a sell rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $106.00.
+SVB Leerink upped their target price on shares of Inari Medical from $85.00 to $95.00 and gave the company an “outperform” rating in a research note on Thursday, February 24th.
+Finally, Canaccord Genuity Group decreased their target price on shares of Inari Medical from $102.00 to $96.00 and set a “buy” rating for the company in a research note on Monday, March 14th.
+One equities research analyst has rated the stock with a sell rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of $106.00.

 NASDAQ NARI opened at $88.65 on Thursday.
 Inari Medical, Inc. has a 12 month low of $63.37 and a 12 month high of $116.41.
 The company has a market capitalization of $4.49 billion, a price-to-earnings ratio of 554.10 and a beta of 1.76.
 The company’s fifty day moving average price is $83.27 and its two-hundred day moving average price is $83.70.